 There are a wide variety of types and sizes of dump truck available.
 Trucks may be powered by diesel or gasoline engines, have rear axle or all-wheel drive, have two or three axles, be equipped with standard or rock bodies, and so on.
-Trucks used hauling on public highways are limited by transportation

-Trucks used hauling on public highways are minted by dataportulations regulations in their maximum width, gross weight, and axle load.
+Trucks used hauling on public highways are limited by transportation regulations in their maximum width, gross weight, and axle load.
 There is a growing trend toward the use of off-highway models that can be larger and heavier and carry payloads up to several hundred tons.